RIA and OSHA Safety Standards

-The Occupational Safety and Health Administration sets guidelines and standards that should be practiced to keep employees safe.
-For robotics, OSHA has set forth standards, directives, and national consensus standards related to robotics.
+The Occupational Safety and Health Administration sets guidelines and standards to keep employees safe.
+For robotics, OSHA refers to ANSI/RIA R15.06-2012 from the Robotic Industrial Association.

-Robots are generally used to perform unsafe, hazardous, highly repetitive, or unpleasant tasks.
-Studies indicate that many robot accidents occur during non-routine operating conditions, such as programming, maintenance, testing, setup, or adjustment.
-If the human worker is introduced into the robot’s working envelope, unintended operations could result in an injury.
+Robots perform unsafe, hazardous, highly repetitive, or unpleasant tasks.
+According to studies conducted by OSHA, many robot accidents occur during non-routine operating conditions.
+These operating conditions include programming, maintenance, testing, setup, and adjustments.
+If a worker is introduced into the robot’s work envelope, unintended operations could result in an injury.
 The standards set in place by the RIA help minimize the dangers that can occur during these operations.

-Another great resource for complying with robotic safety standards is Robotics Industries Association.
-The RIA helps companies stay current with safety requirements and has a complete list of training and certifications options available.
+Another great resource for complying with robotic safety standards is the Robotics Industries Association.
+The RIA helps companies stay current with safety requirements and has a complete list of training and certification options available.

-RobotWorx continues to stay current with safety requirements on our robots and workcells.
-If you are interested in purchasing safety options for a robot, workcell or previously installed system, contact us here or call us at 740-251-4312.
+RobotWorx can help you stay up to date with current robotic safety standards.
+If you are interested in purchasing safety options for a robot or would like to learn more about safety standards, contact us here or call us at 740-251-4312.